-Mahogany Fern Care Guide
+The Comprehensive Mahogany Fern Care Guide You Need for 2022

 Known for its curled leaves and fanned spread of scalloping segments, the Mahogany Fern always makes your space richer.
 Its lush appearance and densely populated stems give it an enchanting look that welcomes all guests with an amazing sight.
-Little care goes into getting the best out of your Mahogany Fern, making it perfect for new plant parents.
+Little care goes into getting the best out of your fern, making it perfect for new plant parents.

 Light and humidity

 Keep the Mahogany Fern in clean, well-draining soil.
-Since they prefer to be slightly moist, it is imperative that the soil drains well, otherwise it can lead to root rot.
+Since they prefer to be slightly moist, it is imperative that the soil drains well, otherwise, it can lead to root rot.
 Make sure to empty the drainage tray of the pot, too, so it is not left standing in water.

-Cleaning and pruning
+Cleaning and Pruning

-Ferns can be propagated from cuttings placed directly into soil, making them simple to grow.
+Ferns can be propagated from cuttings placed directly into the soil, making them simple to grow.
 For an added boost, you can dip the edge of the stems into a growth hormone before potting.
 It is best to do this in spring for healthy growth.

 Remember: Mahogany Ferns need additional humidity, so you may even wish to add a tray with pebbles and water underneath it to keep it happy.
 The best part?
 These gorgeous plants are non-toxic AND pet-friendly!

 But not all plants are so pet friendly, check out our blog post for how to keep your furry friends away from toxic plants.